-The Maidservant has been a favourite picture of those who have seen Vermeer as a simple precursor of Chardin and of Corot.
+The Maidservant has been a favourite picture of those who have seen Vermeer as a simple precursor of Chardin (fig. 1) and of Corot.
 It is perhaps largely in the interests of a uniform progression, in whichever direction, that it has commonly been counted among his early works.
 Few have followed Dr. Valentiner to the extreme, in dating the picture two years before The Procuress.
 There is in fact little reason in the view of Vermeer's development as a steady and elegant decline.
 For all the weight and continuity of modeling in the Maidservant its beauty lies as much in the elements which contradict them.
 It is perhaps only the radical change of method, approaching an abdication of the traditional demands upon painters to know and understand, that allows the painter "here to make his single frontal assault on the problem of physical immediacy which lies at the heart of his development.
-We may imagine a mood of confidence, a liberation; the boldness does not quite agree with his temperament and it is possible to prefer the tender yet inflexible system of tone against which he balances the magnetism of the Lacemaker.
-In the Maidservant he treats a common subject of genre painting in previous decades, following precisely the pattern of Gerard Dou (upper right).
+We may imagine a mood of confidence, a liberation; the boldness does not quite agree with his temperament and it is possible to prefer the tender yet inflexible system of tone against which he balances the magnetism of The Lacemaker.
+In the Maidservant he treats a common subject of genre painting in previous decades, following precisely the pattern of Gerard Dou (fig. 2).
 The lustrous simplicity with which he handles the material of commonplace things pays another distant tribute to Carel Fabritius.
 But the vision that emerges is his own.

 Vermeer's deliberation and his reserve complicate greatly the study of his development.
 He often reverts to his sources or appears to repeat himself, and as often foreshadows elements of his meaning which are not to come to fruition until a later phase.
 His colour, his subject matter, even his handling of paint are so deliberately contrived that they may well mislead the historian accustomed to artists who readily reveal themselves.
 Nevertheless his technical evolution yields certain useful historical criteria and one in particular concerns us here.
 In the early pictures Vermeer's touch is never without descriptive purpose.
-Even in the Street each fleck of paint palpably constitutes leaves or mortar.
+Even in the Street each fleck of paint palpably constitutes leaves or mortar (fig. 3).
 But in succeeding pictures the pointillés loses its function of representation; the touch which has embroidered the sleeve of the Letter Reader gains its independence.
-Granules of light are scattered irrespective of the textures on which they lie (lower right).
+Granules of light are scattered irrespective of the textures on which they lie.
 There is no plainer sign of Vermeer's direction, his movement of withdrawal from the substantial world.
 At some point, probably at a time a little after the completion of the Street, paint revealed its capacity to provide a glittering, barely relevant commentary of light.
 Once discovered, the device, so germane to the essence of Vermeer's thought, is hardly used except in its fullest form.